G1 Climax: 2025

-The 2025 edition of the G1 Climax was announced on April 7 and will take place from July 19 until August 17.
+The 2025 edition of the G1 Climax was announced on April 7 and took place from July 19 until August 17.
 Only the top 3 wrestlers in each block advanced, with the block winners earning a bye into the semifinals.
+This tournament marked the debuts of Ryohei Oiwa and Drilla Moloney, and would mark the last G1 Climax of Hiroshi Tanahashi, who was on his retirement tour and would go on to retire at Wrestle Kingdom 20.
+In the finals, Konosuke Takeshita defeated EVIL to win his first G1 Climax.